-During 2023, LIPA adopted GASB Statement No. 96, Subscription-Based Information Technology Arrangements.
+In 2023, LIPA adopted GASB Statement No. 96, Subscription-Based Information Technology Arrangements.
 GASB Statement No. 96 defines a Subscription Based Information Technology Arrangement (SBITA) as a contract that conveys control of the right to use another party's information technology (IT) software, alone or in combination with tangible capital assets (with underlying IT assets), as specified in the contract for a period of time in an exchange or exchange-like transaction.
 GASB Statement No. 96 requires the recognition of a subscription liability and an intangible asset representing the right to use the subscription asset at the commencement of the subscription term.
-As a result of the adoption of GASB Statement No. 96, LIPA recognized an increase in Utility plant and property and equipment for the years ended December 31, 2023 and 2022 of approximately \$10 million and \$11 million, respectively, and an increase in SBITA obligations of \$8 million and \$9 million, respectively.
-GASB Statement No. 96 had no impact on LIPA's Statements of Revenues, Expenses and Changes in Net Position.
+LIPA recognized an increase in Utility plant and property and equipment for the years ended December 31, 2024 and 2023 of approximately \$23 million and \$10 million, respectively, and an increase in SBITA obligations of \$21 million and \$8 million, respectively.

-The lease and SBITA liabilities represent the net present value of various contracts including capacity and/or energy of certain generation and transmission facilities, fleet vehicles, certain facilities, and SBITAs.
+The lease and SBITA liabilities represent the net present value of various contracts including capacity and/ or energy of certain generation and transmission facilities, fleet vehicles, certain facilities, and SBITAs.
 The capacity and energy contracts are recognized in power supply expense in an amount equal to the contract payment of the leases, as allowed through the rate-making process.
 The value of the asset and the obligation is reduced each month to properly reflect the remaining net present value of the asset and obligation.
 The remaining leases and SBITAs are recognized in operating expense in an amount equal to the contract payment of the agreement consistent with LIPA's rate-making process.
 Effective in 2023, fleet vehicles are no longer leased and are not a component of the lease liability.